“Never spend your money before you have it” – Thomas Jefferson

 Prepayment of loans

-Is there something as Prepaying of loans?
+Is there something as Prepaying for loans?
 What is prepayment?

 Prepayment is when you pay an additional amount of principal back, ahead of time.
 This reduces your EMIs or your remaining loan tenure.
 This will make you spend less time in debt.
 The interest in any month is calculated based on your outstanding loan then.